-The most common problems are straight-pipe discharge, surface discharge into the yard, or backup I got to be a real advocate for clean water and our Earth.

-77 - Cary Johnson, Arrowhead Economic Opportunity Agency Inc. wastewater surfacing or being piped directly into a ditch.
+The most common problems are straight-pipe discharge, surface discharge into the yard, or backup wastewater surfacing or being piped directly into a ditch.

-As the housing inspector for Hibbing-based Arrowhead Economic Opportunity Agency Inc. for 30 years, Cary Johnson estimated he helped about 150 homeowners with septic system problems.
+As the housing inspector for Hibbing-based Arrowhead Economic Opportunity Agency Inc. (AEOA) for 30 years, Cary Johnson estimated he helped about 150 homeowners with septic system problems.
 He's still with the agency, but since March 2017 he's worked as the agency's warehouse manager.